-Petitioner belongs to the Hindu Arunthathiyar community, a Scheduled Caste community.
+The Petitioner belongs to the Hindu Arunthathiyar community, a Scheduled Caste community.
 He married a dominant caste person from a backward class community.
-This being an inter-caste marriage, entitled the petitioner to receive financial assistance under a scheme introduced by the Central Government.
+This being an inter-caste marriage, the Petitioner was entitled to receive financial assistance under a scheme introduced by the Central Government.
 His application to this end was rejected owing to issues in documentation.
-A Writ Petition was therefore filed for issuance of writ of mandamus directing the first Respondent to grant financial assistance to the sum of Rs.
-2,50,000/- to the petitioner under the "Dr. Ambedkar Scheme for Social Integration through Inter-Caste Marriages" within the time stipulated by this Court.
+A Writ Petition was therefore filed to direct the first Respondent to grant financial assistance to the sum of Rs.
+2,50,000/- to the Petitioner under the "Dr. Ambedkar Scheme for Social Integration through Inter-Caste Marriages" within the time stipulated by this Court.

-During the hearings, the second respondent submitted that they would dispatch the community certificate and that the first respondent will receive the same within the span of one week.
-Recording this in an undertaking, the writ petition was disposed.
+During the hearings, the second Respondent submitted that they would dispatch the community certificate and that the first Respondent will receive the same within the span of one week.
+Recording this in an undertaking, the writ petition was disposed of.
 The Court however passed a general observation that in processing applications under the "Dr. Ambedkar Scheme for Social Integration through Inter-Caste Marriages" introduced by the Union Government, the Court expects concerned authorities to treat such applications promptly.
 It further noted that failure in this regard would defeat the purpose of the scheme.